-To the Board of Directors and Stockholders of AtriCure, Inc. and subsidiaries West Chester.
-Ohio
+To the Board of Directors and Stockholders of AtriCure, Inc. and subsidiaries West Chester, Ohio

 We have audited the internal control over financial reporting of AtriCure, Inc. and subsidiaries (the "Company") as of December 31, 2013, based on criteria established in Internal Control - Integrated Framework (1992) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
 As described in Management's Annual Report on Internal Control Over Financial Reporting, management excluded from its assessment the internal control over financial reporting at Endoscopic Technologies, Inc., which was acquired on December 31, 2013 and whose financial statements constitute 17% and 18% of net and total assets, respectively, no revenues, and no net income of the consolidated financial statement amounts as of and for the year ended December 31, 2013.
-Accordingly, our audit did not include the internal control over financial reporting at Endoscopic Technologies, Inc. The Company's management is responsible for maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting, included in the accompanying Management's Annual Report on Internal Control Over Financial Reporting.
+Accordingly, our audit did not include the internal control over financial reporting at Endoscopic Technologies, Inc. The Company's management is responsible for maintaining effective internal control over financial reporting, included in the accompanying Management's Annual Report on Internal Control Over Financial Reporting.
 Our responsibility is to express an opinion on the Company's internal control over financial reporting based on our audit.